Stains Don't Have to Be Annoying

 When trying to get it off, blot gently.
 Do not rub the stain, as doing so will only make matters worse—especially if you do so with hot water.
-Once that you know how to handle and remove stains from fabric, doing the laundry should no longer be a tedious chore.
+Once you know how to handle and remove stains from fabric, doing the laundry should no longer be a tedious chore.
 You can still look good without having to buy new clothes!

 Don't Use Hot Water to Remove Stains